PantelisAndrianakis/Breezy/README.md

 }
 ```

 Familiar on purpose.
-If you've written Java or C#, you already know how to read it - and it compiles straight to a native executable with no runtime to ship.
+If you've written Java or C#, you already know how to read it - and it compiles straight to a native executable with no separate runtime to install.

 ---